-In today’s world, stress has increasingly become a big part of our daily lives.
+In today’s world, stress has become an increasingly large part of our daily lives.

-And while we cannot always avoid it, there is something else we can do: we can start to understand why we react the way we do under stress, what is happening inside our body and our brain when we are stressed and, of course, what we can do about it.
+While we can’t always avoid stressors and feeling stressed, there is something we can do to minimise their negative effects.
+We can understand why we react the way we do under stress, what is happening inside our brain and body when we are stressed and importantly, what we can do about it!

 Magda Tabac - Founder, Mind Training & Course Creator

-I work face-to-face or virtually with customers across Europe.
+I provide face-to-face or virtual services to customers across Europe.

-Building resilience takes time, but it is a trainable skill and it can be done.
-And it’s even easier if you have a course to teach you how to do that!
+Building resilience takes time, however it is a trainable skill, and it can be achieved with practice.
+It's easier if you use this stress management training to help you build your resilience!

 Use the power of Applied Neuroscience to improve your life:

-I have invested over 150 hours into creating this course, and other hundreds (if not thousands) of hours in reading and training myself on the subject.
+I have invested over 150 hours creating this stress management training, and hundreds (if not thousands) of hours in reading and training myself on this subject.

-You will get to experience all this in “just” 5h of training videos and 3h+ of recommended practices.
+You will get to experience all this in 'just' five hours of training videos and over three hours of recommended practices.

 We will first explain, in a simple manner, the main neuroscience concepts used in this course

-This course will offer you a great number of recommended practices.
-You just need to see which ones work best for you and bring you the most benefits.
-And then
+This course offers you many recommended practices.
+You just need to determine which ones work best for you and bring you the greatest benefits.

 You will understand what resilience is, how you can build it and see the main pillars you can use in this endeavour: Body, Mind, Environment.

-We will go through a number of theories, metaphors and models to help you better understand how your brain and body work and what motivates and stresses us.
+We will go through several theories, metaphors and models to help you better understand how your brain and body works and what motivates and stresses us.

-Understand the different types of stress we are experiencing every day, its components (biological, emotional, cognitive and behavioural), as well as our defensive responses.
+Understand the different types of stress we experience every day, their components (biological, emotional, cognitive and behavioural), as well as our defensive responses.